-Adjust wall settings:
+Adjust Wall Settings:

-- 1. Select Wall from the Design Bar.

-- 2. Make the following changes to the wall options in the Options Bar (Figure 3-2.1):

-- Wall style: Basic Wall: Interior 4 7/8" partition (1-hr)

-- Height: Level 2

-- Loc Line: Wall Centerline
+- 1. Select Home \rightarrow Build \rightarrow Wall from the Ribbon. - 2.
+Make the following changes to the wall options on the Ribbon, Options Bar and Type Selector (Figure 3-2.1): - Wall style: Basic Wall: Interior 4 7/8" partition (1-hr) - Height: Level 2 - Location Line: Wall Centerline

-Draw the interior walls:
+Draw the Interior Walls:

-3. Draw a vertical wall approximately as shown in Figure 3-3.1.
-We will adjust its exact position in the step #4.
+3. Draw a "vertical" wall approximately as shown in Figure 3-3.1.
+You will adjust its exact position in step #4.

-Figure 3-3.1 First interior wall
+FIGURE 3-3.1 First interior wall

-4. Select the interior wall you just drew and use the Align tool to align it with the edge of the exterior wall in the atrium (Figure 3-3.1).
+4. Select Modify → Edit → Align tool to align it with the edge of the exterior wall in the atrium (Figure 3-3.1).
 When you are done, the wall should look like Figure 3-3.2.

-5. Create the same wall for the west side of the atrium repeating the above steps.
+5. Create the same wall for the West side of the atrium repeating the above steps.

-Modify an existing wall type:
+Modify an Existing Wall Type:

 Next you will add some additional interior walls.
 You will be drawing 8" CMU walls.
 Revit does have an 8" Masonry wall type available in the default template file that you started your project from.
-However, the thickness for this wall type is 75%", which is the actual size of a block.
-Floor plans are usually drawn nominally (i.e., 8") not actual (75%").
+However, the thickness for this wall type is 75/8", which is the actual size of a block.
+Floor plans are usually drawn nominally (i.e., 8") not actual (75/8").
 This is done so you can figure out coursing so minimal cutting is required.
 Therefore, rather than creating a new wall type you can simply modify the existing wall type.